 So what should I do if I’m under debt review?

 While under debt review, make your monthly repayments on time and watch your debt reduce over time.
 Enjoy the protection the process provides you and remember, this is your journey to becoming debt-free

 And what shouldn’t I do when under debt review?

-When you’re under debt review it is important to stick to your repayment plan as skipping an agreed payment will cancel the agreement .
-This means your creditors will be entitled to contact you direct to collect any outstanding balance.
+When you’re under debt review it is important to stick to your repayment plan, as skipping the repayments will cancel the agreement.

 Reasons why you SHOULD GO under debt review

-- The debt review process involves reducing the amount you repay each month as well as reducing the interest on your current loans.
-This means you can keep up with your repayments – as well as afford your essential living expenses.
+- The debt review process involves reducing the amount of your monthly installments, so you can keep up with them- as well as afford your essential living expenses.

-- Debt review protects you from losing your property and assets.
-Once your creditors accept the revised repayment plan they are not allowed to take legal action against you.
+- Debt review protects you from losing your property and assets

-- You get a clearance certificate and a clean slate at the end of the process.
+- You get a clearance certificate and a clean slate at the end of it.

 REMEMBER!
 Debt review is not a way of financing a lifestyle beyond your means, or a quick fix that will get you out of paying off your debts.
 Our team at Meerkat will present you with options that are designed to improve your financial circumstances, not to put you deeper in debt – so Contact us today!